Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 References:

-- Available upon request
+- Available on contact

-Here is an example of how to format a resume with no experience:
+Here’s an example for how to structure a resume with no experience:

 Qualifications Summary: